-Yes, Breguet’s new Marine Royale 5847 alarm watch is a strange piece of gadgetry.
+Yes, Breguet’s new Marine Royale 5847 is a strange piece of gadgetry.
 Well, at least it may strike you as a ‘strange’ one if your idea of a classic dress watch is something compact and elegant, discreet and deceptively unassuming.
-This one, surprisingly, posess neither of these virtues.
+This one, surprisingly, possesses neither of these virtues.
 It is massive, it is deliberately brutal, and it surely doesn’t want to be discreet: it wants to make a statement in as firmest and unambiguous way as practically possible without looking vulgar.

 It looks like Rudyard Kipling’s ‘gentleman ranker’: a person of noble origin who, at some point in time, decided to enlist as a private in the British mercenary army of times long gone.
 He may look rugged and his hands may be dirty and covered with calluses, but it still takes just a single glance to see that the person was born to give orders, not to execute them.

-On the one ahem hand, being whole 45 millimeters in diameter, the watch looks massive thanks to its impressive thickness, intimidating rubber strap and inserts of the same material on the crowns, and would perhaps ooze mojo from all of its orifices if not being watertight to 10 ATM.
+On the one ahem hand, being whole 45 millimeters in diameter, the case looks massive thanks to its impressive thickness, intimidating rubber strap and inserts of the same material on the crowns, and would perhaps ooze mojo from all of its orifices if not being watertight to 10 ATM.

 However, on the other hand, the timekeeper comes equipped with an elegant dial decorated with painstakingly executed guilloche pattern and a set of Roman numerals crafted from rose gold.

 The refined hands with luminous dots on them also successfully contribute to a disturbing feeling of cognitive dissonance, which is inflicted by this strange watch.

 Yet, from the technical point of view, it is a masterpiece, which is something that you expect from such a well-established brand with hundreds of years of experience behind its back.